salihmarangoz/yolo_segmentation_ros/README.md

 $ pip install -r requirements.txt
 ```

-**Download Model:** If you would like to skip the training part, download the `best.pt` from [HERE](https://drive.google.com/drive/folders/1aZ4MpL7zXARpdr7hky6iucenSEoaDH9W?usp=sharing) and place it into the `model` folder.
-Click [here](https://docs.ultralytics.com/tasks/segment/#models) for more information about the base models.
+**Download Model:** [If you would like to skip the training part, download the `best.pt` from here](https://drive.google.com/drive/folders/1aZ4MpL7zXARpdr7hky6iucenSEoaDH9W?usp=sharing) and place it into the `model` folder.
+Small models run faster but worse, large models run slower but better.
+Click [here](https://docs.ultralytics.com/tasks/segment/#models) for more information about the base models, their performances and computation times.

 Tested on;